kogumauk/Astro01/docs/project_information/project_info.md

-This project is the implementaiton of a UK-based Business Listings Directory website The template we are building will serve various niches, but we are starting with Fish and Chip shops The goal is to become the Go-To destination for anyone with an interest in this niche We are setting out to build a super-sleek, modern, world-class, ultra-performant, and highly SEO optimised website.
+This project is the implementation of a UK-based Business Listings Directory website The template we are building will serve various niches, but we are starting with Fish and Chip shops The goal is to become the Go-To destination for anyone with an interest in this niche We are setting out to build a super-sleek, modern, world-class, ultra-performant, and highly SEO optimised website.